 Cloud ERP integration with MTO

 Make to Order (MTO) is a manufacturing process in which product manufacturing starts only after the order is received from a customer.
 Forms of MTO vary, for example, an assembly process that starts when demand occurs or manufacturing which is triggered by development planning.
 There is also, BTO (Build to Order) and ATO (Assemble To Order) in which processing starts according to demand.

-When the order is placed in the system, this ERP allows you to create the work order for that item considering all the components and other parts in required quantity resulting in well defined proper inventory status of each item.
-Which can be followed by a Build Assembly which in result turns to be a BOM or Manufactured assembly Item.
+When the order is placed in the system, this ERP allows you to create the work order for that item considering all the components and other parts in the required quantity resulting in well defined proper inventory status of each item.
+This can be followed by a Build Assembly which result turns to be a BOM or Manufactured assembly Item.

 A risk of make-to-order production is inefficiency and more waste.
 Using cloud ERP to gain accurate and up-to-date visibility on inventory levels and production capacity can help to reduce this risk.
 In addition, other common production practices such as combining production orders as much as possible and refining the production process to its maximum potential will also help.

 To a certain extent, the inventory manager can make sure that frequently used components are readily available in stock.
 However, keeping inventory in stock can sometimes be too costly.
 Using Business Intelligence software to forecast needs can help to predict suitable inventory levels.
 Other scenarios include equipping the purchasing department to be able to act instantly and look for a replacement of suppliers fast when a preferred supplier cannot deliver.
 As well as making Just-in-time delivery arrangements beforehand.
 The purchasing module of the Cloud ERP system has all this information readily available.